Fault current limiter: Development of the superconducting fault current limiters

 FCLs are under active development.
 In 2007, there were at least six national and international projects using magnesium diboride wire or YBCO tape, and two using BSCCO-2212 rods.
-Countries active in FCL development are Germany, the UK, the USA, Korea and China.
+Countries active in FCL development are Germany, the UK, the US, Korea and China.
 In 2007, the US Department of Energy spent $29m on three FCL development projects.

 High temperature superconductors are required for practical FCLs.
 AC losses generate constant heat inside the superconductor, and the cost of cryogenic cooling at liquid helium temperatures required by low temperature superconductors makes the whole device uneconomic.